 The key as you might imagine is balance.
 Cultivating the centered, healthy expression of each planet’s attributes.

 To do this, we must understand what our birth chart says about our personal life experiences.
 This is done by looking at the personal planets in our chart.
 These are the Sun, Moon, and Chart Ruler.
 Along with the inner planets of Mercury through Saturn.
-If you are new to astrology and not yet familiar with how to identify these personal components in the chart.. you can watch this short video explaining it in detail.
+If you are new to astrology and not yet familiar with how to identify these personal components in the chart.. you can read this short article explaining it in detail.

 Now, as you know up to this point, each planet has a sign and house position associated with it.
 The sign placement shows the ‘qualities’ of these experiences that we are bringing into balance, and the house the ‘area of life’ we are balancing.